Yokohama Hakkeijima Sea Paradise: Incidents

+In popular culture

+Yokohama Hakkeijima Sea Paradise is seen in the 2002 film Godzilla Against Mechagodzilla, in which the amusement park is destroyed by Godzilla.
+The film showed guests escaping safely before its destruction.

 Yokohama Hakkeijima Inc.

-In March 1988, the business was started by nine companies centered on Seibu Group and Prince Hotel.
-Established Yokohama Hakkeijima Inc. Yokohama City will create an artificial island, Hakkeijima, and rent a part of it to Yokohama Hakkeijima Co.
-Ltd., which will start operations on May 8, 1993.
+Yokohama Hakkeijima Inc. was started by nine companies in March 1988, centered on Seibu Group and Prince Hotels.
+Yokohama City created an artificial island, Hakkeijima, and rented part of the island to Yokohama Hakkeijima Co.
+Ltd., which commenced operations on May 8, 1993.

-Yokohama Hakkeijima is a Seibu Group company, and besides The following facilities operate, manage.
+Yokohama Hakkeijima is a Seibu Group company, and also operates and manages: